giorginolab/vmd_plumed/README.md

 The code is hosted at <https://github.com/tonigi/vmd_plumed>.

-For a primer on the use of PLUMED engine, see www.plumed-code.org .

 Documentation
 -------------

-You will find
+Please find

-- A brief introduction to the tool in this README file
-- A longer explanation of the options, in the [doc/README.md](doc/README.md) file
+- A short manual in the [doc/README.md](doc/README.md) file
 - An extensive description in (please read and cite)
   * Toni Giorgino, _Plumed-GUI: an environment for the interactive development of molecular dynamics analysis and biasing scripts_ (2014) Computer Physics Communications, Volume 185, Issue 3, March 2014, Pages 1109-1114, [doi:10.1016/j.cpc.2013.11.019](http://dx.doi.org/10.1016/j.cpc.2013.11.019), or [arXiv:1312.3190](http://arxiv.org/abs/1312.3190)
-- The most current version at https://github.com/tonigi/vmd_plumed
-- Installation instructions in the [INSTALL](doc/INSTALL.md) file
-- Information on the PLUMED engine at http://www.plumed-code.org
+- Information on the PLUMED engine at http://www.plumed.org